mheggeseth/mheggeseth.github.com/source/_posts/2013-09-07-i-have-a-blog.markdown

 #### A Little About Me

 I've been a software developer for 9 years, doing web development for most of that time.
 For a number of years I worked on an application using ASP.NET, C#, and SQL Server.
 Since the emergence of JavaScript in recent years, I've done a lot more work on that front, especially with [jQuery](http://jquery.com) (obvious, right?), [KnockoutJS](http://knockoutjs.com), and even [Vanilla JS](http://vanilla-js.com/).
 There are many more frameworks and libraries that are interesting to me, but for which I have yet to scratch the surface, so I'm excited to use this blog as a venue for those adventures.

+I'm also lucky to be a husband and father to two special ladies and one furry one.
+{% img inline /images/posts/kirsten-emma.jpg 350 %}{% img /images/posts/emma-izzy.jpg 350 %}